Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/scheduled-jobs.md

 ```

 In this case the scheduled job is set up to be run every second minute.
 And there will be a start delay of 4 minutes for
 the job.
-The start delay is important as this makes it possible to delay all scheduled jobs until the Alfresco Content Services
+The start delay is important as this makes it possible to delay all scheduled jobs until the Content Services
 server has started up properly, otherwise search might not work properly for example.

 The last thing needed to get this scheduled job going is to pass in the job trigger to the scheduler, this can be done as follows: